weitblick/lowmark/README.md

 ### 2. Set up your project folder

-Copy the contents of the `example_site` folder into the project root directory.
+Copy the contents of the `example_site/` folder into the project root directory.
 Ensure that the `config.php` file is placed in the `lowmark` subfolder where the core scripts are located.
-Then delete the `example_site` folder.
+Then delete the `example_site/` folder.

 ### 3. Deploy your site